samlinux-development/.github/profile/README.md

 ## Hi there 👋
-welcome to our public Github repository.
+Welcome to our public Github repository.

 # 🙋‍♀️ Introduction
-This repository is brought to you from the IC Academy, a member of the samlinux development group based in Austria.
+This repository is brought to you from the IC Academy, a member of the samlinux development group (SDG) based in Austria.